 Another 31 words (2 lines of text) are included under the topic Early McNaught Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-McNaught Settlers in the United States in the 18th Century
+McNaught Settlers in United States in the 18th Century

 - Patrick McNaught, who arrived in Virginia in 1705